Ayayayay! This Chocolate Chili Rugelach has got a kick!

 Here’s how it works.
 Talented and generous bloggers Lindsay and Julie organized thousands of participants (so amazing, right?) so that each blogger receives three cookie recipients.
 Everyone donates money to Cookies for Kids Cancer, sends out cookies in the mail, and then receives three dozen surprise cookies from new friends!
 Cookies and a good cause?
 It’s a win win!

-So duh I had to make a Jew cookie.
+So duh I had to make a Jewish cookie.
 The tricky part was picking a cookie that would ship well.
 I picked rugelach since it’s about as sturdy and determined as Bubbe fighting off bargain hunters at a Kate Spade sample sale.
 Pretty darn sturdy!

 This rugelach?
 It may look like chocolate, and okay it is, but I had to add a little Texas heat!
+(P.S. don’t use this much flour when rolling yours out.
+It just looked pretty!)

 A pinch of cayenne takes these rugelach from awesome to uber awesome.